 In 1937, the "Mighty" Southern Region invited the Boule to Houston.
 The 1937 Boule was the first held south of the Mason-Dixon line, which was the historic dividing line between North and South.
 Forty-five voting delegates attended.

 Between 1937 and 1943, the "Mighty" Southern Region grew into the largest region in the sorority.
 It still bears the name it was given during these years, "The Mighty Southern Region", because it was so strong and gave such excellent leadership to the national body.
 Many of the projects undertaken by the "Mighty" Southern Region were adopted by the national body, and the national body has grown with many of the ideas initiated in the "Mighty" Southern Region, such as the Blue Revue.
 The region grew so rapidly and became so large that eventually all states except Texas and Louisiana were reassigned to other regions.
 This was a logical move because the two states border each other, and there are enough colleges and communities in the two states to warrant a region.
 Despite their geographic separation, chapters in the region are linked together by a regional director with the assistance of state directors and regional elected and appointed officers.

-The region is proud to have three Past Grand Basilei who have provided and continue to add wisdom, guidance, and stability to the region.
-12th Grand Basileus Lullelia Walker Harrison of Houston, Texas, 16th Grand Basileus Isabel Morgan Herson of Baton Rouge, Louisiana, and 21st Grand Basileus Dr. Barbara West Carpenter of Baton Rouge, Louisiana.
-Mary Breaux Wright of Houston, Texas currently serves as the 24th International Grand Basileus of Zeta Phi Beta Sorority, Inc.
+The region is proud to have four Past Grand Basilei who have provided and continue to add wisdom, guidance, and stability to the region.
+12th Grand Basileus Lullelia Walker Harrison of Houston, Texas, 16th Grand Basileus Isabel Morgan Herson of Baton Rouge, Louisiana, 21st Grand Basileus Dr. Barbara West Carpenter of Baton Rouge, Louisiana and 24th Grand Basileus Mary Breaux Wright of Houston, Texas.